modern-tools-workshop/ESSIC-workshop-2023/README.md

 ---

-A crash course in Python focusing on reading and visualizing data-sets used in Earth sciences.
+A crash course in Python focusing on reading and visualizing data sets used in Earth sciences.

 This code is interactive!
 Click here: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/modern-tools-workshop/ESSIC-workshop-2023/HEAD)